Skip to main contentArrow Right

 Modern customer SSO can be a competitive advantage if implemented thoughtfully.
 The right solution unifies access across apps, simplifies onboarding for enterprise customers, and strengthens overall security posture.
 Whether your priorities are seamless tenant onboarding, adaptive MFA, or extensibility for AI and partner ecosystems, choosing a scalable and standards-based SSO platform is key.

-Among the available options, Descope stands out for its tenant-aware SSO architecture, self-service setup, and migration tools that reduce friction for both customers and developers.
-By combining visual workflows with enterprise-grade federation, Descope helps organizations deliver secure, consistent login experiences across every customer and partner interaction.
+Descope’s tenant-aware SSO architecture, self-service setup, and migration tools reduce friction for customers and developers.
+By combining visual workflows with enterprise-grade federation, it helps organizations deliver a secure, consistent login UX across every external interaction.